First-class cricket: Formal definition under ICC ruling, May 1947

-The term "first-class cricket" was formally defined by the then Imperial Cricket Conference (ICC) on 19 May 1947.
+The term "first-class cricket" was formally defined by the International Cricket Council then known as the Imperial Cricket Conference (ICC) on 19 May 1947.
 It was made clear that the definition "will not have retrospective effect".
+In November 2021, however, the ICC retrospectively applied first-class status to women's cricket, aligning it with the men's game.
+Furthermore, the ICC have ruled that any known breach of the rules governing use of substitutes may result in the match retrospectively losing its first-class status.

-The definition is as follows:
+The 1947 definition is as follows:

-A match of three or more days' duration between two sides of eleven players officially adjudged first-class, shall be regarded as a first-class fixture.
+A match of three or more days' duration between two teams of eleven players officially adjudged first-class, shall be regarded as a first-class fixture.
 Matches in which either team have more than eleven players or which are scheduled for less than three days shall not be regarded as first-class.
 The Governing body in each country shall decide the status of teams.

-For example, MCC was authorised to determine the status of matches played in Great Britain.
+MCC was authorised to determine the status of matches played in Great Britain.
 To all intents and purposes, the 1947 ICC definition confirmed the 1894 MCC definition, and gave it international recognition and usage.

-Hence, official judgment of status is the responsibility of the governing body in each country that is a full member of the International Cricket Council (ICC).
+Hence, official judgment of status is the responsibility of the governing body in each country that is a full member of the ICC.
 The governing body grants first-class status to international teams and to domestic teams that are representative of the country's highest playing standard.
-Later ICC rulings make it possible for international teams from associate members of the ICC to achieve first-class status but it is dependent on the status of their opponents in a given match.